Hamad-hossen/Detection-and-Prevention-of-DDOS-and-HTTP-Flood-Attacks-Using-Snort-Intrusion-Detection-Techniques/README.md

 ### Snort 3

-Snort 3 is used as the intrusion detection component of the system.
+Snort 3 is used as the **intrusion detection component** of the system.

-It monitors network traffic and generates alerts when traffic matches the configured detection rules.
+It monitors network traffic and generates security alerts when traffic matches the configured detection rules.
+The alerts provide information used by the automated response mechanism, including the source IP address and attack classification.

 The project includes Snort 3 rules and configuration files used to detect attack traffic such as: